GoogleCloudPlatform/endpoints-codelab-android/README.md

 `return new EndpointsTaskBagImpl(sharedPreferences,localFileTaskRepository);`

-We can now run the entire architecture locally !
+We can now run the entire architecture locally!

 ![image alt text](images/image_27.png)